top of page

 How to Measure Your Way to Product-Market Fit

-Whether your business is just starting to focus more heavily on product-market fit, or if the goal is to raise money so you can continue to grow, today’s market is proof that customer focus will remain a critical element in success.
-Whatever stage in the game you’re at, here’s some wisdom you can take to the bank: don’t get tunnel vision when raising money.
+Whether your business is just starting to focus more heavily on product-market fit, or if your goal is to raise money so you can continue to grow, today’s market is proof that customer focus will remain a critical element in success.
+If you jump right into fundraising as soon as you have a product, you're putting the cart before the horse.

 How to measure and validate your SaaS startup's product-market fit

-Investors and lenders alike not only want to review your financial history, but also they'll want to gauge your startup's ability to be profitable to feel confident that your business is a sound investment.
+Investors and lenders alike not only want to review your financial history, but also they'll want to gauge your startup's ability to become profitable.
+They need to feel confident that your business is a sound investment.

-We’ll show you how to calculate and track two key SaaS metrics that validate product-market fit, which investors use to determine whether your business is a good investment.
+Below, you’ll learn why product-market fit matters and how to measure it.
+We’ll show you how to calculate and track two key SaaS metrics that validate product-market fit, which investors frequently use to determine whether your business is a good investment.

 Why product-market fit matters

 Tap into any startup community discussion and you’ll quickly discover that product-market fit is one of the hottest topics.
-The buzz around this concept can be distilled into a simple phrase: make things that people want.
+The obsession with product-market fit can be distilled into one simple concept: make things that people want.

 “Tackling problems that are interesting to solve rather than those that serve a market need was cited at the No. 1 reason for failure, noted in 42% of cases.”

-Creating a product that has a strong market demand is especially important when raising investor money.
-Venture capitalists and debt lenders are willing to take a chance on your company only if they think they can get a return on the investment.
-If your product is not in high demand, the chance of getting good returns on their investment is slim.
+Showing you have a product that has a strong market demand is especially important when raising investor money.
+Venture capitalists and debt lenders are willing to take a chance on your company only if they think they can get a return on their investment.
+If your product is not in high demand, the chance of them getting good returns on their investment is slim.

 So how do you ensure that you’re building the right product for the right market?
-And how do you convince potential investors you have nailed it?
+And how do you convince potential investors you've nailed it?

 SaaS Metrics that Validate Product-Market Fit